Fifth-sinco/V/README.md

 This Bot uses Pycord API and Python 3.9.

+*Note: Any file inside in-progress modules are unstable/unfinished and is under development and may cause malfunction*

 **Current stable feature/s**
 - Ping check (bot latency check)
 - Calculate 2 numbers (add, sub, div, multiply)